This 2018 Baltimore cell study found:

 “Our data outlined in the above sections strongly suggest against this senescence bypass hypothesis.”

-although the experimental design and methods evoked randomness:
+Although the experimental design and methods evoked randomness:

 “Immortalization on the path to malignant transformation involves stochastic epigenetic patterns from which cells contributing to transformation may evolve.”

-The graphic’s upper branch vector represented the cells’ evolutionary responses.
+the graphic’s upper branch vector represented the cells’ evolutionary responses.
 The Significance section best characterized what the study found:

-“tumor-associated methylation changes evolve independently of senescence and are pro-survival events.”
+“Tumor-associated methylation changes evolve independently of senescence and are pro-survival events.”

 Would anyone at John Hopkins argue, as the graphic’s upper branch labeling suggested, that cellular aging is a predominantly random process?
+No.

 1. Epigenetics research and evolution promoted understanding the graphic’s upper branch vector: